lunaflight/courserekt/README.md

 python app.py
 ```

 After running the command, open a web browser and navigate to `http://localhost:5000/`.
-You can then fill the form and press the 'Submit' button to get the analysis.

-You may also navigate to `https://localhost:5000/scheduler` for a more user-friendly graphical interface of the timetable planner.
+This will lead you to a self-explanatory website that provides a more user-friendly interface for the command line interface.
 </details>